Patrick Buhr

 I am a Ph.D. candidate in the Department of Political Science at Vanderbilt University, and a graduate affiliate with the Center for Effective Lawmaking and the Center for the Study of Democratic Institutions.

 Prior to graduate school, I worked as a Legislative Assistant in the U.S. House of Representatives covering health policy and the Select Committee on the Modernization of Congress.
-I graduated from the University of Colorado at Boulder with a B.A. in Political Science and Economics and a minor in Philosophy.
+I am originally from Golden, Colorado, and graduated from the University of Colorado at Boulder with a B.A. in Political Science and Economics.

 Research